motizukilucas/godot-study/README.md

 test width and height is the actual window sizes
 > for testing is good 1280x720

-## Sprite (animations)
+## Animations
-* you can you the spirte node and select the number of Hframes from a sprite sheet
+* you can you the sprite node and select the number of Hframes from a sprite sheet
+* Animation Player node - basic character movement animation
+> You should start running animations with the sprite already in movement, and finish it with sprite "stopped"
+* Animation Tree with Blend Space 2D - gives you a grid with a graph where you add values to control the animations
+> To prioritize one animation over another in Animation Tree (with grid). you can just tweak to grid, so it prioritzes one over another
+* A simple solution for controlling animations is creating a enum to control the state like ATTACK, MOVE, ROLL
+* In Animation Player you can call a function for example when the animaiton finishes
+### State Machine
+* space will trigger to roll
+* move will have it's own function
+> match functions like a switch

+    match state:
+        MOVE:
+            function_move(delta)
+### AnimatedSprite(For simple animations)
+* for example the destruction of some terrain/object
+> something that will just play

 ## Backgrounds
 * You can just use the same 2D sprite node, but using some tweaks, like on the import tab selecting repeat, also on the sprite right most options, selecting region enabled
 > you can fill up the room pretty easily like this